uoft-tapp/tapp-cp/README.md

 You can always grep and/or diff the dumps to find if and when assignments were made, etc.

 ## Task commands
 The following command looks at the current date and checks the database for the number of offers accepted in the last 24 hours (for Tuesday - Friday) and 3 days (for Monday) and decide whether to send an email alert to the HR admin or not.
+The following command is intended to be run from cron daily.
+Whether the email is sent is decided by the task.

 `docker-compose run rails-app rake email:status`